cs1302uga/cs1302-ce15/README.md

-# cs1302-ce15 Genericize is stil a Real Word
+# cs1302-ce15 Genericize is still a Real Word

 > And yet to me, what is this quintessence of dust?
 > **--Hamlet, _Hamlet_ by William Shakespeare**